 St. George offers the Beem It app, which allows for real-time payments between banks, making splitting the dinner bill less stressful.

-Another subsidiary of Westpac, the Bank of Melbourne has a large presence across Victoria, with over 100 branches around the state.
+Another subsidiary of Westpac, the Bank of Melbourne has a large presence across Victoria, with over 100 branches around the state, offering home loans and other financial services.

 Bank of Melbourne offers transaction accounts to help both students and retirees, as well as ensure that everyone in between can save up for both short and long-term purchases.
 With accounts available with a Visa debit card, internet banking and a global ATM network, the Victorian bank still has a global reach.

-For those looking to save, Bank of Melbourne offers the Incentive and Maxi Saver accounts, both of which come with no monthly service fees.
+For those looking for a savings account, Bank of Melbourne offers the Incentive and Maxi Saver accounts, both of which come with no monthly service fees.
 Similarly, term deposits are also available for those looking to make a long-term investment.

 A range of credit cards is also available, including the potential to earn Qantas or Amplify Reward points.